Frontex coordinates cooperation between European border authorities

 Finland receives support from other countries

-Frontex operations have been ongoing at Helsinki Airport, at northern airports during the busy season and at land border crossing points on the eastern border at priority times.
+In Finland, Frontex has operations at Helsinki Airport, on the eastern border both at official border crossing points and between them, and at northern airports during the busy season.
 At these locations, it is possible to meet foreign public officials working in Finland on the basis of Frontex funding, under the leadership of the Finnish Border Guard.
-In addition to operations at border crossing points, Finland hosts border patrols that feature the diverse tasks and terrain of Finland’s eastern land border.

 The Border Guard is also continuously developing its capacity to receive border management assistance from Frontex.
 European assistance plays an important role, especially if the situation at the external border becomes more difficult.